mosesx3m/Impact-Of-Social-Media-On-Education/README.md

 - Programming Languages & Tools:  Excel, SQL.

+### Summary

+This project investigates the critical relationship between social media usage and student well-being, focusing on its impact on academic performance, mental health, and sleep patterns.
+Through a comprehensive data analysis using SQL and visualization tools, I uncovered significant trends and vulnerabilities within the student population.

+The analysis revealed a strong correlation between high social media usage, lower sleep hours, and decreased mental health scores, with female students and the 19-20 age group being disproportionately affected.
+The findings demonstrate proficiency in data cleaning, exploratory analysis, and translating complex datasets into clear, actionable insights for stakeholders.

 ### Recommendations
 ##### Based on these findings, I recommend the following:
 - For the High schhol students, parents and schools should limit the students access to social media, by teaching them the disadvantages and the effect it will have over their education.